CyberArts International: Events

 Each convention heard keynote speakers who expounded on the relationship of technology to the arts.

 Three annual conferences were held from 1990 to 1992.
 These were covered by local and national media, including the Los Angeles Times, Macworld, PC World, and Amusement Today, which reported on various aspects of the eclectic events.
 Media accounts likened the concerts associated with the conferences to a "Techno-Woodstock" or a "visionary party."

 CyberArts International X, a 10-year reunion commemorating the original CyberArts International events was hosted at The Exploratorium in San Francisco on September 15 and 16, 2001.
 All of the original participants were invited to return and update one another on the developments of the decade past, and a few new art/technology innovations were to be unveiled.
 The September 11 terrorist attacks intervened, dramatically impacting the American air transportation system and preventing the participation of some scheduled conference participants.

-Many key figures, including Fiorella Terenzi of Italy, were limited to participation via web-conference, marred by the relatively low bandwidth of the day.
-A Haiku Wall was created to allow attendees to express themselves, and performances featured a number of emerging artists of that time.